Security-Onion-Solutions/securityonion-docs/partitioning.rst

 /nsm
 ----

 The vast majority of data will be written to ``/nsm``, so you'll want to dedicate the vast majority of your disk space to that partition.
+You'll want at least 100GB.

+/
+-

+/ (the root partition) currently contains ``/opt/so/wazuh/`` and ``/var/lib/docker/`` (more on those below) and thus you'll want at least 100GB.

 Wazuh
 -----

-Wazuh is currently installed to ``/opt/so/wazuh``.
+Wazuh is currently installed to ``/opt/so/wazuh/``.
 If you plan to deploy lots of Wazuh agents and collect lots of Wazuh logs, you will want to ensure that this directory has plenty of space.
 One option may include mounting that directory as a dedicated partition.

 Docker
 ------